DUNCAN FLETCHER - FOUNDER, EXECUTIVE DIRECTOR

-Kelsey works for Game Change in a production and content development role.
-A graduate of Michigan State University, she has worked for ESPN in studio on College Football and College Basketball and field productions such as Champions Classic and Frozen Four, ESPN U Campus Connection and CBS Lansing.
+Kelsey works for Game Change in a content development role.
+A graduate of Michigan State University, she works for ESPN on the UFC team.
+Her past experience includes working in studio on College Football and College Basketball and field productions such as Champions Classic and Frozen Four.
 Her skill set includes producing, shooting, editing, writing, and graphic design.